amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot.md

 - A HubSpot Enterprise subscription is required to send custom events.
 - Relevant limits for HubSpot events are:
     - HubSpot enforces strict API rate limits.
 You can find more information about these limits [here](https://developers.hubspot.com/docs/api/usage-details).
-    - HubSpot allows up to 50 properties for each custom behavior event.
+    - HubSpot allows up to 50 properties for each custom event.
 - Types of data you can forward to HubSpot:
     - Amplitude sends selected event properties along with the event.
     - Amplitude doesn't perform an identity call for this integration.
 This means Amplitude doesn't send any user properties information directly to HubSpot.